 Although we won’t have a printed magazine this year – you can find all the great information you are used to on our calendar and in our listing of Things to Do.

 Message from Fun In Jerusalem

-Also, you’ll notice that most of Jerusalem is under construction.
+We’re really excited to welcome tourists to Jerusalem.
+You’ll notice that most of Jerusalem is under construction.
 The municipality is investing is some serious building projects to modernize our ancient capital city and improve our infrastructure.
 For now, that means more traffic, congestion and delays.
 We suggest you download the Moovit App to help you map out your journeys.
 Plan ahead and leave more time than usual to get to places.